batiacosta/AngryBirdsClone/README.md

 - Addition of particle effects to birds when special ability is activated, and the enemy before gets destroyed.
 - Unity Editor maintains data on ScriptableObjects, so to fix a bug, a list is cleared on runtime.
 The bug appears only on Unity Editor
 - There was a bug related to the overlaping of panels at the end of the match.
 It got fixed by excluding the statements in LevelManager.cs
+- Deletion of unused variables, organization of missing elements on the folders